×

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a major problem in Russia, with a wide range of criminal activities taking place.
 Organized crime is particularly prevalent, with gangs and syndicates operating in many cities.
 Corruption is also widespread, with bribery and extortion commonplace.
-Violent crime is also a concern, with reports of robberies, assaults, and murders occurring regularly," said one expat in Russia.
+Violent crime is also a concern, with reports of robberies, assaults, and murders occurring regularly," remarked one expat living in Russia.

 Is there a lot of diversity?
 Are people in Russia accepting of differences?